 The court of appeals may suspend a judge or justice from exercising the powers of his or her office while there is pending a determination by the commission on judicial conduct for his or her removal, suspension, or retirement, or upon receipt of sufficient evidence demonstrating that a judge or justice poses a substantial threat of serious harm to the public or to the administration of justice, or while the judge or justice is charged in this state with a felony by an indictment or an information filed pursuant to section six of article one.
 The suspension shall continue upon conviction and, if the conviction becomes final, the judge or justice shall be removed from office.
 The suspension shall be terminated upon reversal of the conviction and dismissal of the accusatory instrument.
 Nothing in this subdivision shall prevent the commission on judicial conduct from determining that a judge or justice be admonished, censured, suspended, removed, or retired pursuant to subdivision a of this section.

 Upon the recommendation of the commission on judicial conduct or on its own motion, the court of appeals may suspend a judge or justice from office when he or she is charged with a crime punishable as a felony under the laws of this state, or any other crime which involves moral turpitude serious crime.
-A serious crime is any crime that reflects adversely on the judge’s or justice’s honesty, trustworthiness or fitness as a judge or justice in other respects, or any crime a necessary element of which, as determined by the statutory or common law definition of the crime, involves interference with the administration of justice, false swearing, misrepresentation, fraud, deceit, bribery, extortion, misappropriation, theft, or an attempt, conspiracy, or solicitation of another to commit a serious crime.
+A serious crime shall mean any criminal offense denominated a felony under the laws of any state, district or territory or of the United States which does not constitute a felony under the laws of this state, and any other crime a necessary element of which, as determined by statutory or common law definition of such crime, includes interference with the administration of justice, false swearing, misrepresentation, fraud, willful failure to file income tax returns, deceit, bribery, extortion, misappropriation, theft, or an attempt or conspiracy or solicitation of another to commit a serious crime..
 The suspension shall continue upon conviction and, if the

 conviction becomes final, the judge or justice shall be removed from office.
 The suspension shall be terminated upon reversal of the conviction and dismissal of the accusatory instrument.
 Nothing in this subdivision shall prevent the commission on judicial conduct from determining that a judge or justice be admonished, censured, suspended, removed, or retired pursuant to subdivision a of this section.